Televisa: Other

-In November 2006, an American embassy cable released through WikiLeaks listed Cablevisión and SKY México (both owned by Televisa), among "Mexico's monopolists", with control over a majority of Mexico's cable and satellite television, respectively.

 Media networks

-Televisa is the largest shareholder of TelevisaUnivision, which provides programming throughout Mexico through four networks, and in the United States via Univision and UniMás through local affiliates.
+Televisa is the largest shareholder of TelevisaUnivision, which provides programming throughout Mexico through four networks via Las Estrellas, Foro, Canal 5 and Nu9ve, and in the United States via Univision and UniMás through local affiliates.
 253 Mexican local television stations (54.8% of the total commercial stations), and 59 US local television stations air programming from all six terrestrial networks.

 TelevisaUnivision also operates a subsidiary called Televisa Networks (it's still often recognized within the entertainment industry by its previous moniker, Visat).
 This subsidiary is responsible for the distribution of Televisa programmes by satellite.
 The company also distributes the international feed of Las Estrellas via satellite to Latin America, Europe, Australia, and New Zealand.